versus/terraform-switcher/README.md

 version = "0.11.3"
 ```
 4. Run `tfswitch` and it should automatically install the required terraform version in the specified binary path

+Alternatively, you can generate .tfswitch.toml in current directory just use `tfswitch --init ` or `tfswitch --init 0.13.2`

 ### Use .tfswitchrc file
 <img src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/tfswitch/tfswitch-v6.gif#1" alt="drawing" style="width: 370px;"/>